dogrdon/goodbye_cdm/README.md

 goodbye_cdm
 ===========

-migration tools for shaping your data from out of contentdm digital assets manager
+workspace and migration tools for shaping data from out of contentdm digital assets manager

-install `lxml` w/ `pip install lxml